11 December 2018

 Most frameworks, content management systems or online shops have well-defined directory structures.
 That’s why normally the admin directory is under a /admin or a /administration request.
 If it’s not a case, the robots.txt file will most probably contain the directory name you are looking for.
 That’s why it’s worth using this simple trick to obtain a directory name.

-The robots.txt is a file stored in the main server catalog.
+The robots.txt is a file stored in the main server catalogue.
 It helps to hide some directories on a website from robot search.
 There are two ways of hiding directories with the robots.txt file.

 If you want to disallow robots from indexing the whole website, you should use a command: